Add an undo system for lighttable and darkroom

 I tried Darktable today, and I like it.
 Finally a decent photo manager for Linux.
 Instinctively, I tried to use CTRL+Z to undo an action I didn't like in the edit mode (Darkroom).
 Having keyboard shortcuts for undoing or redoing tasks would be very useful.

-#1 Updated by Jose Carlos Garcia Sogo over 6 years ago
+#1 Updated by Jose Carlos Garcia Sogo almost 7 years ago

 The problem here is defining what an action is, as in darktable each change in a slider could be considered as such.
 The thing is that we don't have dialogs and an 'Apply' button We could reset enabled plugin by pressing ctrl-z, but that could be a problem for people wanting to undo only part of what they changed in the plugin.

-#2 Updated by autark - over 6 years ago
+#2 Updated by autark - almost 7 years ago

 While I agree that it's not desirable to have a too fine-grained undo/redo history, not having undo and redo at all feels very limiting; it is definitely a turn-off for me, especially given darktable's somewhat surprising user interface conventions that lend themselves to all kinds of mistakes for a newcomer.
 And surely you can find a way to coalesce repeated similar actions into a single one if that turns out to be necessary.